Chrisc1124/Rate-The-Review/README.md

 # rate-the-review
-A data science project analyzing Food.com recipe data to predict user ratings based on review text.
-Features include TF-IDF vectorization, hypothesis testing on nutritional factors (sodium, sugar, protein) vs ratings, missingness analysis, and a binary classification model to predict highly-rated recipes.
+A data science project analyzing Food.com recipe data - predicting recipe ratings from review text using TF-IDF and logistic regression.
+Includes exploratory data analysis, missingness assessment, and hypothesis testing on recipe nutrition and user ratings from Food.com data.